loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 }
 ```

-## Validate your API specification
+## Validate the API specification

-[The OpenAPI swagger editor](https://editor.swagger.io) is a handy tool for editing OpenAPI specifications which comes with a built-in validator, you may find it useful to get started with OpenAPI Spec and manually validate  your OpenAPI specification.
+[The OpenAPI Swagger editor](https://editor.swagger.io) is a handy tool for editing OpenAPI specifications that comes with a built-in validator.
+It can be useful to manually validate an  OpenAPI specification.

-However, manual validation is tedious and error prone, you should use an automated solution that's run as part of your CI/CD workflow.
-LoopBack's `testlab` module provides a helper function for checking whether your specification conforms to OpenAPI Spec.
-Just add a new Mocha test calling this helper to your test suite:
+However, manual validation is tedious and error prone.
+It's better to use an automated solution that's run as part of a CI/CD workflow.
+LoopBack's `testlab` module provides a helper function for checking whether a specification conforms to OpenAPI Spec.
+Just add a new Mocha test that calls this helper function to the test suite:

 ```ts
 // test/acceptance/api-spec.acceptance.ts